Key Takeaways

 Healthcare executives and managers occupy a uniquely influential position in determining whether frontline staff thrive or merely survive psychologically.
 Leaders set the tone, establish priorities, allocate resources, and create the organizational culture that either supports or undermines mental health.
 This responsibility has never been more critical than in today's healthcare environment, where staff face complex stressors including workplace violence, staffing shortages, and high patient acuity.

 Effective mental health support for frontline healthcare workers requires a systems approach that addresses prevention, intervention, and recovery.
-Here's how leadership can implement such a system:
+The following five components form the core of that system.

 Peer support offers a powerful resource for frontline staff facing stressful encounters.
 Leaders can facilitate this by:

-Peer support is particularly effective because it comes from colleagues who truly understand the challenges of frontline healthcare work.
-It normalizes emotional responses to difficult situations and provides immediate validation when it's most needed.
+Peer support is particularly effective because it comes from colleagues who understand the challenges of frontline healthcare work from the inside.
+It normalizes emotional responses to difficult situations and provides immediate validation when it is most needed.

 Conflict coaching provides individualized support for staff managing difficult interactions.
 Leadership can implement this by: